LeeMorinUCF/QMB3311S22/demo_26_PP_Ch_15_Test_Debug/README.md

 At least that is how it is supposed to work.
 Many novice programmers attempt to debug their code by making arbitrary changes.
-Auto mechanics have a term for someone who makes similar changes: *parts changers* These novice mechanics will order and change car parts in an attempt to solve a problem, which often results in replacing working parts and revisiting the same problem.
+Auto mechanics have a term for someone who makes similar changes: *parts changers*.
+These novice mechanics will order and change car parts in an attempt to solve a problem, which often results in replacing working parts and revisiting the same problem.
 Programmers, on the other hand, do not have to order and pay for parts,